Approximation Algorithms for Line Planning with Heterogeneous Fleets and Multiple Resource Constraints: Problem Formulation

-\begin{enumerate} \item Each bus should be assigned to exactly one line.
-For convenience of presentation, we assume that each $\mathcal{L}_b$ contains a line with 0 costs and 0 rewards; assigning a bus to that line is equivalent to not using the bus. \item The total usage of the resources should not exceed one unit for each resource type. \item For each OD pair $(i,j)$, the total demand served by all buses must not exceed $d_{(i,j)}$. \item Only an integer portion of the demand of any OD pair can be served by any bus. \item For a particular bus \(b\) and line \(l\), the total demand for all OD pairs served should not exceed the capacity of the bus $C_b\in \Z$ at any point (in any arc), i.e., the demand allocation should reside in $\mathcal{P}(b,l)\cap \Z^{|D|}$, where $\mathcal{P}(b,l)$ is a polyhedron defined as follows:
+The objective is to maximize total generated reward by simultaneously optimizing bus-to-line assignments and passenger demand allocation.
+We define the problem, \textbf{Line Planning with Resource Constraints (LPRC)}, using the following constraints:

-Here $r_{l}$ is the route of line $l$ and $r_{(i,j),l}$ is the sub-path of line $l$ connecting the OD pair $(i,j)$.
-This ensures that the cumulative demand carried by bus $b$ in any arc $e$ of line $l$ does not exceed the capacity of that bus, $C_b$.
+\begin{enumerate} \item Each bus is assigned to exactly one line.
+For clarity, we assume that each $\mathcal{L}_b$ contains a ``dummy" line with 0 costs and 0 rewards not passing through any OD pair; assigning a bus to that line is equivalent to not using the bus. \item The total usage of the resources incurred by line assignment should not exceed the given limit for each resource type.
+Note that we scaled all resource limits to 1, with their costs scaled proportionally. \item For each OD pair $(i,j)$, the total demand served by all buses must not exceed $d_{(i,j)}$. \item Only an integer portion of the demand of any OD pair can be served by any bus. \item For a particular bus \(b\) and line \(l\in \mathcal{L}_b\), if bus $b$ operates on line $l$, the total demand carried by the bus at any point (in any arc) should not exceed the capacity of the bus $C_b\in \Z$, i.e., the demand allocation should reside in $\mathcal{P}(b,l)\cap \Z^{|D^{b,l}|}$, where $\mathcal{P}(b,l)$ is a polyhedron defined as follows:

 \end{enumerate}